Comp-MC/markdown-content/other/rules/en.md

 7. The senior staff reserve the right to enforce punishments on players at any given time, of any level of severity.

+8. All players currently running Windows MUST have Windows Defender enabled or any other antivirus/antimalware substitute whilst playing the event and during screenshare

 ### **Consequences: Unfair Advantages:**